microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_arm_template.md

 ![](../img/aks_arm_template/04.png)

 * In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *az_connect_aks* shell script against the AKS cluster.
+Make sure Cloud Shell is configured to use Bash.

 ![](../img/aks_arm_template/05.png)